ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 * 2) The Kubernetes Control Plane projects the service account token into the workload.
 This step is also much simplified and technically happens alongside the scheduling with step 1.

 * 3) Workloads present the project service account token as a client assertion towards an external authorization server according to {{RFC7523}}.

-An access token is returned to the workload as a result.
+* 4) On success, an access token is returned to the workload to access the protected resource.

-* 4) The access token issued by the external authorization server is used by the workload to access the projected resource.
+* 5) The access token is used to access the protected resource in the external authorization domain.

 As an example, the following JSON showcases the claims a Kubernetes Service Account token carries.